Skip to Content

 Culloden has a visitors’ centre to take you through the history of the battle and you can walk through the battlefield, a bleak and atmospheric place where you can feel the sadness.
 Flags mark the Jacobite and Hanoverian front lines and stones acts as war graves, marked with clan names to pay tribute to lives lost in this pivotal moment in Scottish history.

-Inverness at night
+Inverness at dusk

 Map of things to do in Inverness